Are you currently injured?

 The realization that you are now part of a small segment of the population that has run 26.2 miles may make other formerly impossible challenges and goals seem less daunting.
 The experience of conquering a marathon may wash over into other areas of your life.

 Answering the question of whether or not you really want this is ultimately the most important of all the questions I've posed because completing a marathon requires more heart than legs at the end of the day.
-Make sure your heart is in this journey.Sign up for your next race.
+Make sure your heart is in this journey.Check out our list of marathon races near you and register for your next run.